raspberrypilearning/music-player/en/step_2.md

 --- task ---

-On the `play melody... dadadum.. in background` block, click on the down arrow next to the 'in background' button.
+On the <code style="background-color: #E63022">play melody dadadum</code> block, click on the down arrow next to the 'in background' button.
 Choose 'until done' as the option for how long the melody will play.

 ![The melody drop down menu, open with the 'until done' button selected](images/melody-untildone.gif)